TatuPekkarinen/tt-shell/README.md

 exit quits the shell with status code 0.

 Commands starting with ./ are treated as executables located in the working directory and are run using Python’s subprocess module.
 Anything else that isn’t a built-in or a valid executable results in an error message similar to what a normal shell would print.

+Part of the codecrafters challenge but I plan to make this my own thing.
+No AI usage at all other than for readme